SlashyIsTaken/shyDrugs/README.md

 This script features a run-like system, where the drug seller (player) has to interact with a main dealer/broker, to get locations of his subdealers.
 The player then has to drive to those subdealers, to sell a configurable amount of drugs there.
 After the sale, the player can either choose to continue the run or to stop selling drugs. <br>

 A configurable option is also to alert people with certain jobs (police, or gangs) of the deal.
-In a configurable probability of occasionality, a phone message or a notification, depending on configuration, is sent to the configured jobs.
+In a configurable probability of occasionality, a phone message or a notification, depending on configuration, is sent to the players with the specified jobs.

 # How it works
 - Player drives to the location where the main dealer or broker is standing.<br>